Thiên Đường Cave

 In 2012, a new species of troglobiontic scorpion species, Vietbocap thienduongensis was found in here.

 Tourist activities

 The access road and internal road of this cave was built by a local company (Truong Thinh Group) and the cave has been opened to tourists since 3 September 2010.
 The car park is 1.6 km from the entry of the cave, and tourists can go by golf cart or walk on a paved road to the cave mouth.
-And only 1 km is open for tourists.
+Only 1 km is open for tourists without a tour guide.
+It is possible to travel 7km into the cave with an adventure tour.